robertorcosta/azure-docs.pt-br/articles/governance/policy/overview.md

 ### <a name="control-the-response-to-an-evaluation"></a>Controlar a resposta a uma avaliação

 As regras de negócio para lidar com recursos sem conformidade variam muito entre as organizações.
-Exemplos de como uma organização deseja que a plataforma responda a um recurso sem reclamação incluem:
+Exemplos de como uma organização deseja que a plataforma responda a um recurso sem conformidade, incluindo:

 - Negar a alteração do recurso
 - Registrar a alteração no recurso